What Is Marketing Automation?

-Regardless of who first uttered the statement, he or she may as well have been talking about marketing automation.
-While many automation platforms make it as easy to use as possible, they inevitably involve an almost unlimited number of variables, and is easy to lose control.
+While most marketing automation software makes it as easy to use as possible, they inevitably involve an almost unlimited number of variables, and is easy to lose control.

 That was almost our fatal mistake here at Brandpoint.
 We went all-in, integrating Pardot with our current Salesforce system, thinking we could handle it.
 We very quickly realized that we needed help.
 We ended up working with a local Pardot implementor called RedPath, spending over 50 hours thinking through different engagements and the content to go along.

-What’s really cool is that, just as there are hundreds of marketing automation platforms, there are hundreds of implementation firms, ready and willing to help you squeeze every last drop out of that investment.
+What’s really cool is that, just as there are hundreds of platforms, there are hundreds of implementation firms, ready and willing to help you squeeze every last drop out of that investment.

 While working with our Pardot implementor, Eric, he said several times that we’ll need “a firehose of content” to make it work.

 HubSpot outlines two keys to marketing automation success and both have to do with content.
-The first key is “recognizing that marketing does not do marketing and lead generation for you…” What they’re saying is that your exploits in marketing automation will be fruitless if you don’t have the ability to create meaningful content to your audience.
+The first key is “recognizing that marketing does not do marketing and lead generation for you…” What they’re saying is that your efforts will be fruitless if you don’t have the ability to create meaningful content to your audience.

-It’s certainly a good idea to implement marketing automation into your overall marketing strategy.
+Marketing automation seems like an amazing idea.
 But without the proper marketing automation content, the investment will only get you so far.

 Is it worth the cost?

-Brandpoint is already starting to see some real, measurable results ourselves and the sky’s the limit.
+Brandpoint is already starting to see some real, measurable results, and the sky’s the limit.

 If you’ve ever thought about investing in marketing automation, right now might be the best time.
 It seems like (and is) a lot to take on.
 But, so far for us and thousands of companies around the world, it’s been well worth the investment.